Tristar3333/Cortex-Book-Examples/README.md

 ## MCUXpresso

-Contain sample projects for NXP IDE *MCUXpresso*.
+Sample projects for NXP IDE *MCUXpresso*.
 All project files are ZIP archives exported with the built-in methods of the IDE for exporting projects.

 ## Eclipse

-Contain sample project for Java Card applet Simple.
+Sample project for Java Card applet Simple.
 This example was built with Eclipse (Kepler Edition) using NXP plugins for Java Card development.

 ## PLU Config Tool